Web Site User’s Guide for Pathway Tools-Based Web Sites

 The most common operation is to move the Regulatory Overview left, right, up or down, since sometimes the entire network cannot fit entirely in the Web page.
 This can be done by holding down your left mouse button in a blank area then moving the mouse in the desired direction.
 This is called a panning operation.
 Panning can also be done by a small increment by clicking the arrows on the graphic at the top left of the screen called the panning widget.

-To zoom-in or zoom-out, you can use the icon in the form of a ladder on the left of the overview Web page.
+To zoom-in or zoom-out, you can use the icon in the form of a ladder on the left of the overview Web page or by using your mouse wheel zoom action.
 Each step of the ladder is a zoom level.
 You can select any one of them at any time.
 You can also click a plus or minus sign (displayed on the top and bottom of this ladder) to zoom-in (increase size) or zoom-out (decrease size) the regulatory network.
 By increasing the zoom level (i.e., going up in the ladder), the gene names might overlap the network nodes— increasing the zoom level should remove such overlaps.
 The last zoom level (i.e., the last step of the ladder) will always force the display of all gene names in the network.

 Note that depending on the speed of the server, generating large regulatory network overviews (i.e., a zoom-in near the top of the ladder) may require some time.
 They might have been already generated or they might need to be generated by the server.
 Accordingly, the response time might vary.